 Table 18.
-EU MRA: Qualitative disclosure requirements related to market risk a Points (a) and (d) of Article 435 (1) CRR
+EU MRA: Qualitative disclosure requirements related to market risk

-A description of the institution's strategies and processes to manage market risk, including:

-- An explanation of management's strategic objectives in undertaking trading activities, as well as the processes implemented to identify, measure, monitor and control the institution's market risks

-- A description of their policies for hedging and mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges.

-Inbank only invests in financial instruments for liquidity management purposes, and not with a speculative purpose.
+Qualitative information Points (a) and (d) of Article 435 (1) CRR A description of the institution's strategies and processes to manage market risk, including: - An explanation of management's strategic objectives in undertaking trading activities, as well as the processes implemented to identify, measure, monitor and control the institution's market risks - A description of their policies for hedging and mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges.
+Inbank only invests in publicly traded financial instruments for liquidity management purposes, and not with a speculative purpose.
+All financial instruments are registered in the banking book.
 The nature of Inbank's business implies that there is no exposure to commodity or equity risk.
 Currency and interest rate risk however exist as part of the business.
 Inbank is exposed to interest rate risk if the timings of revaluation and maturity of principal assets and liabilities are different, if the interest rates of assets and liabilities can be adjusted at different intervals or when the structure of assets and liabilities differs in currencies.
 As Inbank has no risk positions in the trading book, the only important interest rate risk is interest rate risk in the banking book (IRRBB).

-The purpose of Inbank is to assure low IRRBB through limiting and matching the structure and maturities of interest-sensitive assets and liabilities.
+The purpose of Inbank is to assure low IRRBB by limiting and matching the structure and maturities of interest-sensitive assets and liabilities.
 IRRBB is monitored and managed based on internal limits set by the Supervisory Board.
 To comply with the internal limits Inbank can adjust rates on its lending or enter into hedging instruments such as interest rate swaps.
 Uniform rules and limits for interest rate risk management shall apply throughout the organisation.
 The Management Board is responsible for managing interest rate risk.
 Regular interest rate risk assessment and control is performed by the Asset and Liability Management Committee.
 The Chief Financial Officer and the Group Treasurer are responsible for the daily management of Inbank's interest rate risk.
-Interest rate risk is managed through scenario analysis which is performed at least on a monthly basis by analysing how a shift in the yield curve would impact both Inbank's net interest income and economic value of equity.

-Currency risk is mitigated by matching the lending assets with liabilities in the same currency, either by matching foreign currency assets with foreign currency loans or by entering into foreign exchange contracts.
+Interest rate risk is managed through scenario analysis which is performed at least on a monthly basis by analysing how a shift in the yield curve would impact both Inbank's net interest income and the economic value of equity.
+Currency risk is mitigated by matching the lending assets with liabilities in the same currency, either by matching foreign currency assets with foreign currency loans or by entering into foreign exchange forward and swap contracts.
 Internal policies limit the fluctuations in currency exposures at group level and the exposure is managed on a daily basis through the foreign exchange market.

-b Point (b) of Article 435 (1) CRR

-A description of the structure and organisation of the market risk management function, including a description of the market risk governance structure established to implement the strategies and processes of the institution discussed in row (a) above, and that describes the relationships and the communication mechanisms between the different parties involved in market risk management.

-c Point (c) of Article 435 (1) CRR Scope and nature of risk reporting and measurement systems. n/a
+Point (b) of Article 435 (1) CRR A description of the structure and organisation of the market risk management function, including a description of the market risk governance structure established to implement the strategies and processes of the institution discussed in row (a) above, and that describes the relationships and the communication mechanisms between the different parties involved in market risk management. n/a Point (c) of Article 435 (1) CRR Scope and nature of risk reporting and measurement systems. n/a